Obscurely/EStash/README.md

   <h1 align="center">EStash</h1>

   <p align="center">
-    An open source, programmed in rust, encrypted digital vault (store files and text) with the capability to set a path and with the click of a button to copy the content to that file.
+    An open source, cross-platform, programmed in rust, encrypted digital vault (store files and text) with the capability to set a path and with the click of a button to copy the content to that file.
 For example store your ssh keys safely, put your vault in like your github dotfiles, download it on another machine and easily install those keys.
     <br />